martinduncanson/voy/README.md

 * **Modern:** Leveraging best practices in web development for performance and maintainability.

 * **AI-aided extensions** – dynamic pricing, auto-comms, housekeeping scheduling.
-* **Dev-velocity showcase** – the entire MVP (code you are reading) was scaffolded by SuperGrok and Gemini to illustrate how quickly a serious competitor could materialise.
+* **Dev-velocity showcase** – the entire MVP (code you are reading) was scaffolded by SuperGrok and Gemini using a small PRD and text prompt citing Sirvoy features pasted from the wesbite, to illustrate how quickly a serious competitor could be boostrapped and materialised.
+Total build time including PRD and prompt to final git was around 2 hours.

 ---